Skip to content

 Terminal window

-docker compose --profile monitoring up
+docker compose -f docker-compose.single-node.yml --profile monitoring up

 Prometheus will be available at http://localhost:9090 and automatically scrapes Ironflow metrics.